 This command is mainly intended for internal use by the CE Console.
-CE Console automatically generates a start-up script that makes the command persistent over a reboot.
-To use this command outside of CE Console, you have to include it in a start-up script in order to make the setting persistent over a reboot.
-For more information on star-up scripts and CE Console see the administrator guide for your codec.
+If you don't use CE Console, you need to manually add the command in a startup script in order to make the definition persistent over a reboot.